What is Sedex SMETA?

 Bureau Veritas is an Affiliate Audit Company (AAC) authorized by Sedex to deliver SMETA audits.

 Bureau Veritas is an internationally recognized leader in social auditing, accredited by Global Social and Ethical Auditing Schemes.
 We have a team of experienced auditors who are knowledgeable in SMETA requirements and can help your company ensure that your social audit is conducted thoroughly and accurately.
+You can get support and quote via this form.

 We propose SMETA 4 pillar audits to assess your supply chain compliance versus: